atong01/BalabanLineIntersection/docs/index.rst

 2. Finding The Intersections Between Q and :math:`S_p`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Because Q is ordered, and none of its lines intersect, figuring out whether any line in S_p intersects any line in Q is easy.
-For any segment we check the stairs in Q above and below it.
+Because Q is ordered, and none of its segments intersect, figuring out whether any segment in S_p intersects any segment in Q is easy.
+For any segment **s** we check the stairs in Q above and below **s**.
 We continue in this fashion, checking stairs above and below until the first stair that does not intersect our segment.

 The function findStaircaseIntersections runs in :math:`O(|S| + |Int_{\langle b,e \rangle}(S)|)` time,